Esri/data-collection-ios/docs/README.md

 ### Identify map features

 Tapping the map performs an identify function on the map.
-One results are identified, a floating panel view is displayed and the feature(s) are selected on the map.
+After results are identified, a floating panel view is displayed and the feature(s) are selected on the map.
 If no results are found, the user is notified.

 ![Identified Map Feature](/docs/images/identify.png)